Denise Richards: 2010s: Continued success in film and television

-2020s
+2020s: Unscripted television and independent film output

 Richards returned for The Real Housewives of Beverly Hills' tenth season, which premiered on April 15, 2020.
 On September 10, 2020, her representative confirmed that Richards is leaving the series after two seasons.
 In late 2020, Richards traveled to Spain to begin filming adventure drama series Glow & Darkness, portraying the role of Countess of Champagne.
 In 2020, she appeared in five films: Money Plane, Switched, Reality Queen!, Alpha Code and Timecrafters: The Treasure of Pirate's Cove.
 The heist film Money Plane was released to video-on-demand services on July 10, 2020, by Quiver Distribution.
 In Switched, released on September 4, 2020, Richards portrayed Victoria Sharp, the mother of a school bully.
 On August 28, 2021, she played Amanda in Lifetime's thriller film Killer Cheer Mom.
 The film follows a high school junior named Riley, who moved to a new town with her dad and stepmom, Amanda (Richards).
+In April 2023, it was confirmed that Richards would return to The Real Housewives of Beverly Hills, in a guest capacity for the thirteenth season.

 On November 15, 2024, Fox announced that Richards would be one of fifteen contestants to appear on the third season of reality quasi-military training television series Special Forces: World's Toughest Test.

 In March 2025, Richards starred in Denise Richards & Her Wild Things, a reality television series focusing on her and her family for Bravo.
 The series launched on E!.
 The show lasted for one season.

+In August 2025, Richards made another return to The Real Housewives of Beverly Hills, appearing as a guest star for the fifteenth season.